ropensci/dev_guide/onboarding_intro.Rmd

 -   The open nature of our review process allows you to **network and meet colleagues and collaborators** through the review process.
 Our community is friendly and filled with supportive members expert in R development and many other areas of science and scientific computing.
 -   To volunteer to be one of our reviewers, just click [here](https://ropensci.org/onboarding/) to fill out a short form providing your contact information and areas or expertise.
 We are always looking for more reviewers with both general package-writing experience and domain expertise in the fields packages are used for.

+## Why are reviews open? {#whyopen}

+Our reviewing threads are public.
+Authors, reviewers, and editors all know each other’s identities.
+The broader community can view or even participate in the conversation as it happens.
+This provides an incentive to be thorough and provide non-adversarial, constructive reviews.
+Both authors and reviewers report that they enjoy and learn more from this open and direct exchange.
+It also has the benefit of building community.
+Participants have the opportunity to meaningfully network with new peers, and new collaborations have emerged via ideas spawned during the review process.

+We are aware that open systems can have drawbacks.
+For instance, in traditional academic review, double-blind peer review can increase representation of female authors, suggesting bias in non-blind reviews.
+It is also possible reviewers are less critical in open review.
+However, we posit that the openness of the review conversation provides a check on review quality and bias; it’s harder to inject unsupported or subjective comments in public and without the cover of anonymity.
+Ultimately, we believe the ability of authors and reviewers to have direct but public communication improves quality and fairness.

+Furthermore, authors and reviewers have the ability to contact privately the editors for any doubt or question they might have.

 ## Editors and reviewers

 ### Associate editors {#associateditors}